Filter Options

 Where should I go on a 14-day Uganda safari?

 “Most 2-week tours focus on Uganda’s varied western safari circuit.
 The main stops here include the forested Bwindi Impenetrable, Mgahinga Gorilla, Semuliki and Kibale National Parks, along with more conventional savannah destinations such as Lake Mburo, Murchison Falls and Queen Elizabeth National Parks.
 Few tours visit all seven of these parks.
-Most choose between Bwindi and Mgahinga for gorilla trekking, and while Kibale is popular for seeing chimps, more affordable alternatives include Kalinzu Forest (bordering Queen Elizabeth) and Budongo Forest (bordering Murchison Falls).
-Semuliki is a niche birding destination that hosts 35 forest bird species unrecorded elsewhere in East Africa.
+Most choose between Bwindi and Mgahinga for gorilla trekking, and while Kibale is popular for seeing chimps, more affordable alternatives include Kalinzu Forest Reserve (bordering Queen Elizabeth) and Budongo Forest (bordering Murchison Falls).
+Semuliki is a niche birding destination that hosts 35 forest bird species recorded nowhere else in East Africa.
 The savannah and waterways of Queen Elizabeth and Murchison Falls protect a similar selection of savannah wildlife (including lion, leopard, elephant, buffalo and hippo), but it is worth visiting both.
-Lake Mburo is less essential but ideally placed for breaking up the drive from Entebbe to the far southwest.
+Lake Mburo is less essential but ideally placed for breaking up the drive from Entebbe (the normal entry point for flights into Uganda) to the far southwest.
 Ziwa Rhino and Wildlife Ranch, en route between Murchison Falls and Entebbe, is home to Uganda's only rhinos.
 A few other options are worth consideration.
 Lake Bunyonyi is a beautiful chill-out venue close to Bwindi and Mgahinga.
-The Victoria Nile downstream of Jinja offers white-water rafting on Grade 5 rapids.
+The Victoria Nile downstream of the city of Jinja (on the shore of Lake Victoria) offers white-water rafting on Grade 5 rapids.
 Kidepo Valley National Park protects a remote, wildlife-rich tract of savannah bordering South Sudan.
 Mabamba Swamp near Entebbe is a reliable site for the rare shoebill.”

 1